boscoh/pdbremix/readme.md

 Once named properly, these tools can be used:

-- `trajstep` extracts basic parameters of atrajctory
+- `trajstep` extracts basic parameters of a trajectory
 - `trajvar` calculates energy and RMSD of trajectory

 Use these tools to display trajectories: